 What do I do if I don’t have these qualifications?

 SU Tas can link you in with nationally recognised providers who can assist you in getting the necessary qualifications.
 Before electing to do some study check the qualification against the eligibility requirements of chaplaincy .
-SU Queensland is one such organisation that offers a Diploma of Youth Work.
+SU Australia is one such organisation that offers a Diploma of Youth Work.

 Yes.
 Each SU Tas chaplain must demonstrate they are actively involved in a local Christian church.
 At least one of the three referees needs to be church pastor, minister or church leader.

 All SU chaplains need to be able to sign SU’s Aims and Belief.